Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

 The Netgear Nighthawk X4S impresses on many levels, but will its minor missteps be enough to take it down completely?
-Read our TP Link Archer C9 router review and check out what Netgear has to offer below.
-If you have ATT&T as a provider, you should also read how customers of AT&T are put at risk by a new hack.
+Read our TP-Link Archer C9 router review and check out what Netgear has to offer below.

 Keep reading my Netgear Nighthawk X4S Review to find out why looks aren’t always the only thing that matter when it comes to choosing the best router

 Summary: The Netgear Nighthawk X4S is a strong performer and a good looker, held back only by its comparatively dated Genie dashboard.

 Price: $238.99 on AmazonAvailable: Jan 2016Model: Nighthawk X4S R7800-100NAS

 Related: Find other popular devices in our Netgear Nighthawk Pro Gaming XR500 review